 Add highlights to the brow bone, the upper lid, the lower lid, and the cheekbone.
 Use pure white on the catchlight placed between the iris and the pupil.
 Soften the transitions, feather out edges and reduce the depth of shadow in the socket.
-Adjust highlights and blend along the brow bone and round out this bone from the shadowy depths.
+Adjust highlights, blend along the brow bone, and round out the shadowy depths.

 How do you power carve your eyes?

 Get your power carver started and make a proper structure.
 Imagine how your eye should look and make the structure.
-Imagine the eye, and that involves a ball set in a hole covered with skin.
-Close your eyes feel the wood structure of it and get started to recreate.
+Imagine the eye involving a ball in a hole covered with skin.
+Close your eyes, feel its wood structure, and start to recreate it.

 How do you cut an eye out of wood?

-When you are struggling carving eyes, paint the eyes on their carvings.
+When you are struggling with carving wood spirit eyes, paint the eyes on their carvings.
 The process requires painting the whole carving.
 The shape of the eye is subject to change depending on the emotion you want to portray.
 Use the four V-tool cuts to shape the eye.

 These are the same cuts regardless of the type of eye you are making.
 It can be an angry or happy eye.
 What determines the expression is the shape or placement of the cuts.

 - Round the corner of the blank using a carving knife.
-Faces and eyes are not flat, and that is why you have to start with a rounded blank.
+Faces and eyes are not flat, so you have to start with a rounded blank.

 - Make a semi-circular stop cut with the carving knife as you outline the brow line.
-Cut deeper at the rounded corner, make a shallow cut as you get to the sides.
+Cut deeper at the rounded corner, and make a shallow cut as you get to the sides.
 When you want to make the eye socket, carve it up to the stop cut.
 For a deep eye socket, repeat the process.

 - Rough in the eyeball, remove a triangular chip of wood from the inside and outside corners of the eye with a carving knife.
 That helps you begin to round the eyeball.